 Wishing won't make your finances better - but these 3 steps can

-We’re already weeks into 2014 and before we know it we will be ringing in another ew Year.
-If you’re like most people, you have high hopes for the year, at least financially.
+We're already weeks into 2016 and before we know it we will be ringing in another New Year.
+If you're like most people, you have high hopes for the year, at least financially.

-Over half of consumers (56%) who responded to a poll by the National Foundation for Credit Counseling (NFCC) in December 2013, for example, predicted that they would be in a better place financially at this time next year.
+Over half of consumers (56%) who responded to a poll by the National Foundation for Credit Counseling (NFCC), for example, predicted that they would be in a better place financially at this time next year.

 To reach a goal like getting out of debt, though, requires more than optimism.
 You've heard the adage: "A goal without a plan is just a wish."
 If you expect to pay down debt, build better credit, or bolster your savings accounts, you need a solid plan for getting there.
 Here's how:

 Know What It Will Take.
 What's the number one strategy used by people who have dug out of credit card debt in the past?
 Implementing a budget, according to the Credit.com study mentioned above.
 A budget will show you how much money you have coming in and going out, and allows you to figure out how much you can put toward debt or your savings goal.
 (If you can't seem to get one together, check out the free resource listed later in this article.)

 Is It a Sprint or Marathon?
 If your debt or savings goal is fairly small, you may decide to go all out to reach it as quickly as possible.

 That might mean reining in all non-essential spending for a few months, for example, or selling household items you don't need any more to bring in some quick cash.

 But if you have a large amount of debt, or if your budget is really tight, you may have to treat it more like a marathon.
 For many people, a realistic time frame to pay off credit card balances is three years.

 In fact, on your monthly statements you'll see exactly how much you need to pay each month to pay off your balance in 36 months.
 Set up automatic payments for that amount each month, stop charging new purchases, and you will know exactly when you will be able to retire that balance.